 The first step is to put the baby in a cast.

 “We use fiberglass for casting rather than plaster.
 Soft fiberglass is tolerated much better with less skin irritation and is easier to remove than a plaster cast.
 Additionally, waterproof fiberglass casts make it easier for busy parents to wash and clean their babies.
 Braces need to be switched into once casting is complete.”
 Shyam Kishan, MD

 In 90 percent of cases, the Achilles tendon is cut as an office procedure to complete the correction of the foot.
 By the time the cast is removed, the tendon will have regenerated to a proper length.
-Since this procedure can generally be taken care of in the office, busy parents can easily schedule time with us and experience little to no wait.
+Since this procedure can generally be taken care of in the office, busy parents can easily schedule time with us and experience little to no wait times.
 Surgeons with limited experience in the treatment of clubfoot should not attempt to correct the deformity.
 They may succeed in correcting mild clubfeet, but severe cases require experienced hands.